-• Warning - If you configure these settings in an existing Security Group (in which you already ran the First Time Configuration Wizard), then the change applies only after you reset each Security Appliance in that Security Group to factory defaults.
+- Important You must configure the First Time Wizard settings when you create a new Security Group. - Warning If you configure these settings in an existing Security Group (in which you already ran the First Time Configuration Wizard), then the change applies only after you reset each Security Appliance in that Security Group to factory defaults.

-set maestro security-group id <Security Group ID> ftwconfiguration hostname <Hostname> sic <Activation Key> is-vsx {yes | no}
+set maestro security-group id <Security Group ID> ftwconfiguration hostname <Hostname> sic <SIC Password> adminpassword <Admin Password> is-vsx {yes | no}